jeminpro/learn/web/docs/02_english/Comprehension/topics/main_idea/drills.md

-# ✏️ GL Comprehension — Main Idea & Summary Drill Pack (60 Questions)
+# ✏️ Main Idea & Summary Drill Pack (60 Questions)

 **How to answer Main Idea/Summary:**
 - Ask: *What is this passage mostly about?*